d2l-ai/d2l-en/chapter_attention-mechanisms/multihead-attention.md

 ## Model

-Before providing the implementation of multi-head attention, let us formalize this model mathematically.
+Before providing the implementation of multi-head attention, let's formalize this model mathematically.
 Given a query $\mathbf{q} \in \mathbb{R}^{d_q}$,
 a key $\mathbf{k} \in \mathbb{R}^{d_k}$,
 and a value $\mathbf{v} \in \mathbb{R}^{d_v}$,